abennehhou/abennehhou.github.io/dotnet/dotnetcore/readme.md

 }
 ```

-Use `moq` to mock calls to dependencies.
+### Integrating moq

-Example with a service mocking a call to a repository.
+Example without AutoFixture, with a service mocking a call to a repository.

 ```csharp
 [Fact]